Posts Tagged ‘ British monarchy in Canada ’

 Some time ago now I was assigned the task of congratulating the new mayor of Victoria, BC, Lisa Helps – for declining to swear allegiance to Queen Elizabeth II during Mayor Helps’s inauguration the week before last.
 Maybe just because I’m getting older and slower, in the midst of the very rapidly gathering holiday season, […]

-Indigenous peoples of Canada have given more than a name to Canadian history
+Indigenous peoples, First Nations give more than a name to Canadian history

 Dec 7th, 2014 | By | Category: Heritage Now